Dave Stevens: Other work

 Stevens began developing a Rocketeer theatrical film proposal in 1985 and then sold the rights to his character to the Walt Disney Company.
 After the release of Batman, movie studios rushed to produce similar properties that had not yet been fully greenlit.
 During this time, Stevens created costume illustrations for The Flash television series which built by Stan Winston Studios.
-That same year, principal photography commenced on The Rocketeer and released in 1991.
-The film was directed by Joe Johnston, and starred Billy Campbell, Jennifer Connelly, Alan Arkin and Timothy Dalton.
+That same year, principal photography commenced on The Rocketeer and the film was released in 1991.
+It was directed by Joe Johnston and starred Billy Campbell, Jennifer Connelly, Alan Arkin and Timothy Dalton.
 Stevens was a hands-on co-producer of the film.
 It received a mixture of highly positive and lukewarm reviews and disappointing domestic ticket sales, ensuring no immediate sequels would follow.
 Dave Stevens always felt that a majority of the problem was that the studio's movie poster and promotional graphics were over-stylized and vague and didn't convey to people what the film was all about.
 After the Walt Disney Company purchased the Rocketeer character for film production, comics artist Russ Heath illustrated a promotional film tie-in graphic novel, The Rocketeer: The Official Movie Adaptation, based on their feature film.

 Following The Rocketeer, Stevens worked primarily as an illustrator, doing a variety of ink and painted illustrations for book and comic book covers, posters, prints, portfolios, and private commissions, including a number of covers for Comico's Jonny Quest title and a series of eight covers for Eclipse comics, featuring characters such as Airboy and the DNAgents.
 The Eclipse covers were also published in the form of large posters.
 Many of his illustrations were in the "good girl art" genre.
 He also returned to art school to study painting.

-Before his death in 2008 from hairy cell leukemia, Stevens was working on a career retrospective collection of his work to be titled Brush with Passion – The Life and Art of Dave Stevens.
-The book was published the same year as both a regular hardcover and as a deluxe slipcased hardcover edition, both from Underwood Books.
+Before his death in 2008 from hairy cell leukemia, Stevens was working on a career retrospective collection of his work with editors Arnie and Cathy Fenner titled Brush with Passion – The Life and Art of Dave Stevens.
+The book was published the same year in a regular hardcover, as well a deluxe slipcased hardcover edition.
+In addition, very limited signed and leather-bound proof copies were also published, all from Underwood Books.

 Personal life and death

-In 1980 Stevens married longtime girlfriend Charlene Brinkman, later known as horror film scream queen Brinke Stevens; their marriage ended in divorce just six months later, though she later modeled for Stevens.
+In 1980, Stevens married longtime girlfriend Charlene Brinkman, later known as horror film scream queen Brinke Stevens; their marriage ended in divorce just six months later, though she later modeled for Stevens.

 Following several years of struggling with uncommon hairy cell leukemia, which caused a gradual reduction in his artistic output, Stevens died on March 11, 2008, in Turlock, California.